alt="")

 When application and the three upload are complete then submit once.

-Upon successful completion of the above, you will receive a notification to pay the fee.
-Wait until you get this notification before you pay the fee.
+Upon successful completion of the above, you will receive communication to pay the fee.
+Wait until you get this communication before you pay the fee.

 Following submission of your application, you will automatically receive an eight-digit RCSI ID (number), which you need to pay the fee.